Endoscopic Brow Lift

-Facial expressions are an important part of our overall body language, yet over the years certain expressions can an impact on the forehead and brow area.
-Are you frustrated by people telling you that you look angry, sad or tired all the time?
+Facial expressions are an important part of our overall body language, yet over the years, certain expressions can an impact on the forehead and brow area.
+Are you frustrated by people telling you that you look angry, sad, or tired all the time?
 This can happen when the brow area is low or sagging, even creating a hooding effect of the upper eyelids.
-If this is what you see when you look in the mirror at yourself, you may be a candidate for a brow lift, also known as a forehead lift.
-The benefits of a brow lift surgery include a softening of the creases across your forehead, at the top of your nose and between your brows.
-In addition your eyes will appear more wide open and your facial expressions will no longer be characterized as sad or angry, but rather relaxed and rejuvenated.
+If this is what you see when you look in the mirror, you may be a candidate for a brow lift, also known as a forehead lift.
+The benefits of a brow lift surgery include a softening of the creases across your forehead, at the top of your nose, and between your brows.
+In addition, your eyes will appear more wide open, and your facial expressions will no longer look angry or sad, but rather, relaxed and rejuvenated.

 Am I a candidate?

 Many of the brow lift candidates have been treating the symptoms of a sagging brow and forehead creases with BOTOX® Cosmetic and injectable fillers.
 An ideal candidate has deep horizontal creases across the forehead, furrows between the eyebrows, and sometimes sagging skin at the top of the nose that improves when you take your fingers and lift up the skin in that area.
 If your eyebrows are sagging (which you can often tell just by placing your finger on your brow bone to see if the eyebrow has dropped below the bone) and you notice that the upper eyelids are hooding, creating a tired look, you are a good candidate for a brow lift or forehead lift.
 If you are considering a facelift, you may also be an ideal candidate for a brow lift at the same time.